VarshaH-Novelis/VarshaH-Novelis/README.md

 - 💞️ I’m looking to collaborate on Data Science Projects
 - 📫 How to reach me via my personal github account - varshahindupur09 (https://github.com/varshahindupur09)
 - You can also visit my portfolio: https://varshahindupur09.github.io

+Contribution:
+  - Working on developing DYNAMIC ALERTS for Software Application that will be later used in manufacturing plants at Novelis.
+  - In this project, I am contributing as a full-stack resource, wherein I am using FastAPI, REACT JS (SHADCN), ALEMBIC.